pivotal-partner-platform-architecture/azure-iot-demo/README.md

 is an SCDF source app.

 # azure-iot-output
 This application is an SCDF sink which listens on the pipeline for messages, calculates the average wind speed over the last 30 seconds or so, and stores the results in Redis.
 If the average wind speed is less than 10 mph, it sends a command to the virtual device to set the background color to yellow.
 Likewise, an average between
 10 and 30 is green, and above 30 is red.
 Commands are sent to the device only when the color needs to be changed.

+# azureiothub-spring-boot-autoconfigure
+Spring boot starter auto config project.
+It contains the azure libraries as well as components that can be autowired to your application.
+You don't include this project directly as a dependency - instead you specify the azureiothub-spring-boot-starter dependency, which brings this project along for the ride.

+# azureiothub-spring-boot-starter
+Spring boot starter project for the Azure IoT Hub.
+Any applications wanting to use the azure library and/or common components just need to include this starter as a maven POM dependency.

 # Azure IoT Hub setup
 You'll need an Azure account, and an IoT Hub to use.
 Follow the directions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-java-java-getstarted) up to but not including the first sample application to create a device identity.
 As you go along, be sure to capture: